Day

 invlast // switches to last used weapon

-invnext // displays next available weapon in your
+invnext // displays next available weapon in your inventory

-invprev // displays previous available weapon in your
+invprev // displays previous available weapon in your inventory

 prone // prone